-- Is designed to provide students with the knowledge and skills necessary to promote and protect their health; - Is part of health education classes, and integrated into other classroom instruction through subjects such as math, science, language arts, social sciences, and elective subjects; - Include enjoyable, developmentally appropriate, and participatory activities, such as cooking demonstrations or lessons, the 4th grade health awareness week, agriculture, health, strength and performance, and nutrition classes, and field trips (grades 7-12), relating agriculture to nutrition. - Promote fruits, vegetables, whole-grain products, low-fat and fat-free dairy products, and healthy food preparation methods. - Emphasize caloric balance between food intake and energy expenditure (promotes physical activity/exercise). - Nutrition topics and nutrition education is integrated within the comprehensive health education curriculum and taught at every grade level. - The entire school environment, not just the classroom, is aligned with healthy school goals to positively influence a student's understandings, beliefs, and habits as they relate to good nutrition and regular physical activity (school gardens, cafeteria signage and nutrition posters. - The nutrition education program included in the curriculum works in partnership with the health education classes and teaches and acknowledges good nutrition habits, accompanied by optimal physical educations habits.
+- Is designed to provide students with the knowledge and skills necessary to promote and protect their health; - Is part of not only health education classes, but also integrated into other classroom instruction through subjects such as math, science, language arts, social sciences, and elective subjects; - Include enjoyable, developmentally-appropriate, and participatory activities, such as cooking demonstrations or lessons, promotions, and the 4th grade health awareness week. - Promote fruits, vegetables, whole-grain products, low-fat and fat-free dairy products, and healthy food preparation methods;

+Emphasize caloric balance between food intake and energy expenditure (promotes physical activity/exercise);

-8.0 School Meals
+School Meals

 A healthy school environment goes beyond the cafeteria.
-All foods sold and served on campus will meet USDA nutrition standards for school meals.
 In June 2013, the USDA released the Interim Final rule "Smart Snacks in Schools".
-This rule is intended to bring a nationwide focus to the types of foods and beverages that may be sold throughout the school campus during the defined "regular school day".
-As our school participates in the NSLP, LCA will follow the standards that are considered by the USDA rule "Smart Snack in School" and Ohio policies.
+The rule is intended to bring a nationwide focus to the types of foods and beverages that may be sold throughout the school campus during the defined "regular school day".
+All schools that participate in the NSLP will follow the standards that are considered by the USDA rule "Smart Snack in School" and Ohio policies.